A handful of fresh ingredients and a super simple preparation make a nourishing meal that satisfies any time of day.

 Although most people would probably consider this meal breakfast, I often prepare it for dinner.
-With basil and chives growing in our garden and eggs and cheese always in the fridge, it’s a meal that I can always whip up when I feel as though I have the proverbial nothing to eat or no time to cook.
+With basil and chives growing in our garden and eggs and cheese always in the fridge, it’s a meal that I can always whip up when I feel like I have the proverbial nothing to eat or little time to cook.

 If you have your own favorite way of preparing an omelet, by all means follow your go-to method with these convenient toppings.
 Of course, if there are different herbs or fillings that you love, throw them in too.